j7yn/j7yn/README.md

         or remember when things are happening and where.
 To mitigate this, I plan on launching the mod for all of the player base!

-✨ Check out my other projects like CC3K+ and Particle Simulation!
+✨ Check out my other projects like CC3K+, Particle Simulation , and the Black-Scholes Pricing Option App!

 📫 Reach me through my email: h33jeong@uwaterloo.ca or through my personal email: jhajin273@gmail.com